 1. Make a list of each room you want to declutter and choose the room or rooms that are bothering you the most or that would make the biggest impact on your life to declutter and begin there.

 2. Designate a day of the week and how much time you are willing to give to the job.
 Keep to that schedule.
 Even 30 minutes once a week can do wonders!
 And, once you have it decluttered, if you keep to the tips in part 2 in keeping your space clutter-free, a massive Herculean effort to declutter shouldn’t be necessary.

 Remember to enlist help!
 The stuff can’t be all yours (unless you live alone) so find the clutter creators and persuade them to see the benefits and how you will tackle it together.
 Remind them of the timer and create dates together when everyone can work on the task.

-3. Pick up some free boxes (at least 5 but you will need more) from wherever you can get them - work, grocery store, neighbor that just moved in, etc. (Try to recycle and don't buy any new containers.)
+3. Pick up some free boxes (at least 5 but you will need more) from wherever you can get them – work, grocery store, a neighbor that just moved in, etc. (Try to recycle and don’t buy any new containers.)
 Then, label the boxes with stickies or marker like this:

 - Give Away

 - Not Sure

 4. Find a timer or use the one on your cell phone.

 5. Find a great playlist or two to keep your energy up and make it fun.